 Teen Library Council

 Teen Library Council (TLC) meets to discuss teen books, movies, music, and programs that you would like to see in the Library.
 Teens in grades 7 – 12 who are interested in joining, or who need volunteer hours, are always welcome.
 Help make the Teen Department what you want it to be!
 TLC applications are available here: TLC Volunteer Application (PDF).
-The next TLC meeting is Monday, October 23 at 5 p.m.
+The next TLC meetings are Monday, October 15 and Monday, December 3 at 5 p.m.

 Teen Research Sources